pandammonium/blipper-widget/readme.txt

 If you'd like to see the plugin in action, you can visit [my WordPress site](https://pandammonium.org/) to see Blipper Widget showing my latest blip.

-If you'd like to see the plugin code, [it's available on GitHub](https://github.com/pandammonium/blipper-widget).
+If you'd like to see the latest plugin code, [it's available on GitHub](https://github.com/pandammonium/blipper-widget).
+Note that this might be ahead of the current release of Blipper Widget.
+The code for the current release is available in WordPress' SVN repository.

 = Languages =